mazam1/exportclub-nextjs/docs/image-sharing.md

 - A central registry maps product `slug` values to local images under `public/`.
 - UI components call helper functions to apply overrides when rendering lists.
-- Fallback behavior swaps to `/banner-image.png` if an image fails to load.
+- Fallback behavior swaps to a local placeholder asset if an image fails to load.

 ## Registry